-Fall 2021 season: Date: TBD Winter 2021 season: Date: TBD Spring 2022 season: Date: TBD
+Fall season: Date: Before the first athletic contest Winter season: Date: Before the first athletic contest Spring season: Date: Before the first athletic contest

 Grade reporting for an athletic team will be based on completion of a season, not a particular quarter.
 Therefore, if a student were to drop or quit a team after the above dates, this would be reflected as a withdraw fail (W/F) in the student's current quarter grade.